ZygraXe/Metasploitable-VAPT/methodology.md

 ## Reconnaissance
 Nmap was used to identify open ports and running services.

-## Vulnerability Scanning
+## Vulnerability Identification
-Nikto was used to detect web server misconfigurations and outdated services.
+Searchsploit was used to check the vulnerablity possibilities.

 ## Exploitation
 Metasploit framework was used to exploit known vulnerabilities.